Samoa’s mysterious ‘lost’ pyramid (BBC)

 Steve Tsoukalas (A Migrant’s tale)

 What a pleasure to shoot this with Steve, the Sydney Opera House’s longest-serving employee, just weeks before he hung up his cleaning cloth and called it a day after a half a century at the O House.

 The man feeding Sydney (BBC)

 Bill directed and shot this short film on an inspiring Sydney character, Will Hawes, for the BBC.
-The film ran on online platforms and on BBC World, telling the story of the demise of Belmore Park’s ‘Tent City’ and some of the characters who called it home.
+The film ran on online platforms and on BBC World.
 Winner of the ‘outstanding online video’ award at the 2016 Kennedy Awards.